 The footage of the Wall Street protests doesn't really add much to the meandering proceedings which all too often reflect the improvisatory nature of the scenes and dialogue.
 But the main characters emerge vividly nonetheless.
 They include:

 Marta, an undocumented Mexican immigrant (Julia Konrad Viezzer), working a variety of low-paying jobs to support herself and her mother.
 She becomes one of those "invisible" cleaning workers found in any number of restaurants, office buildings, and hotels who handles the janitorial work associated with toilet paper, tissues, paper towels & other cleaning supplies necessary to keep rest rooms spiffy clean and serviceable.
-As a person whose father works for an e commerce site, CleanItSupplies, that sells those very janitorial supplies, you would not believe how many different products are available.
+As a person whose father works for an e commerce site, CleanItSupplies, that sells those very janitorial supplies, wholesale, you would not believe how many different products are available.
 I was astounded when he told me the number of paper towels offered on the site.
 Someone like Marta might deal with a dozen or so janitorial supplies out of the hundreds that are available.

 Jin (Ying Ying Li), a young Chinese student whose family is urging her to return home